tsmp-falcon-platform/ci-bundle-utils/docs/explaining-transformations.md

   - written per file
   - contains a list of entries to replace
   - credentials found but not listed will be auto-replaced according to the id and field
+  - replacing any field of a credential with `PLEASE_DELETE_ME` will delete the entry completely
 - `splits`
   - contains two types of split - `items` and `jcasc`
   - `items`